 Early Notables of the Galarte family (pre 1700)

 Another 27 words (2 lines of text) are included under the topic Early Galarte Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Galarte family to the New World and Oceana
+Migration of the Galarte family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Galarte or a variant listed above: John Gaylord who settled in Nantasket in 1630; William Gaylord settled there the same year.

 You May Also Like